 Like Bethany, Bethphage was a small village east of Jerusalem.
 It’s name (“House of the unripe figs”) hints to its agricultural role, yet in Christianity, Bethphage is famous for a different reason.
 According to the Gospels, upon reaching Jerusalem, at Bathphage Jesus sent his disciples to find a donkey, on which he would enter the city.
-Finding one, Jesus rode the donkey in a triumphal procession, with the crowds waving palm fronds at him.
-To this day an annual “Palm Sunday” procession is conducted from Bethphage.
-Carrying Palm fronds, the crowd walk in prayers and humms Bethphage to Jerusalem.
+After finding one, Jesus rode the donkey in a triumphal procession, with the crowds waving palm fronds at him.
+To this day, an annual Palm Sunday procession is conducted from Bethphage.
+Carrying Palm fronds, the crowd walks in prayers and hymns from Bethphage to Jerusalem.

-In 2010, my Friend Ron Peled and I, filmed at the site –
+In 2010, my Friend, Ron Peled and I, filmed at the site –